Klimatbyran/garbo/README.md

 ## Klimatkollen Garbo AI

 This is the main repo for the AI bot we call Garbo.
-Garbo is a Discord bot that is powered by LLM:s to effectively fetch and extract GHG self reported data from companies.
+Garbo is a Discord bot that is powered by LLM:s to effectively fetch and extract GHG self-reported data from companies.
+It automates the process of data extraction, evaluation, and formatting, providing a streamlined workflow for handling environmental data.

 Garbo is invoked through a set of commands in Discord and has a pipeline of tasks that will be started in order for her to both extract, evaluate and format the data autonomously.